Best Mattresses for Spinal Stenosis: Our Top Picks for Pain Relief

 Cervical stenosis may contribute to neck pain, tingling in the arms or hands, and difficulty finding enough head and neck support during sleep.
 It’s common to be woken up by nerve irritation and discomfort as people change positions during the night.

 There is no real cure for spinal stenosis, but the symptoms can be managed with medical care and lifestyle changes.
 One of those is choosing a mattress and/or accessories that can support you properly if you have spinal stenosis.
 “Sleep position and quality of sleep are important elements in managing spinal stenosis,” said Dr. Smith.
-Medium-firm mattresses offer the best support for back pain patients.
+Medium-firm mattresses offer the best support for patients with back pain.

 Sleep positions and spinal stenosis